clearlinux/swupd-client/docs/swupd.1.rst

         not installed on the system.
 Combine with `--verbose` to show a tree of these bundles.

+    - `--status`

+        Show the installation status of the listed bundles.
+Bundles installation status can be; "explicitly installed", meaning that they were specifically requested to be installed by the user, or they can be "implicitly installed", meaning they were installed as a dependency of another explicitly installed bundle.

 ``bundle-info``

     Display detailed information about a bundle.